 DNA Structure: Gene, Histones, Chromatin & Chromosomes.
-Modified image - Title: File: Sha-Boyer-Fig1-CCBy3.0.jpg; Author: unknown; Site: https://books.byui.edu/-FjMn;

-License: This work is licensed under the Creative Commons Attribution 3.0License.
+Modified image - Title: File: Sha-Boyer-Fig1-CCBy3.0.jpg; Author: unknown; Site: https://books.byui.edu/-FjMn;License: This work is licensed under the Creative Commons Attribution 3.0License.

 The nucleolus is a region of the nucleus responsible for the synthesis of ribosomes.
-This region is made of DNA, RNA, and proteins.
+This region is mad of DNA, RNA, and proteins.
 Gene messages are copied from the DNA as single strands of RNA, which are further processed into what we call "messenger RNA" (or mRNA) and sent out of the nucleus through the nuclear pores.
 The mRNA interacts with ribosomes to produce a specific protein.
 Many genetic mutations result in errors, making the associated proteins non-functional.
-The nucleus also functions to maintain control and integrity over the genes.
+The nucleus then functions to maintain the integrity of the genes as well as control the turning on or off of the genes.
 The genes, in turn, regulate the activity of the cells.
 Thus, the nucleus is the control center of the cell.